Peter Gay: Scholarship

+Focus on Freud

 Gay was also a champion of psychohistory and an admirer of Sigmund Freud.
 In 1988, he published a biography of Freud, Freud: A Life for Our Time.
 Starting in 1978 with Freud, Jews and Other Germans, an examination of the impact of Freudian ideas on German culture, his writing demonstrated an increasing interest in psychology.
 Many of his works focused on the social impact of psychoanalysis.
 For example, in A Godless Jew: Freud, Atheism, and the Making of Psychoanalysis, he linked Freud's atheism to his development of psychoanalysis as a field.

-He wrote history books applying Freud's theories to history, such as the 5-volume The Bourgeois Experience: From Victoria to Freud.
-He also edited a collection of Freud's writings called The Freud Reader.
+Gay also wrote history books applying Freud's theories to history, such as the 5-volume The Bourgeois Experience: From Victoria to Freud.
+He edited a collection of Freud's writings called The Freud Reader.
 His writing was generally favorable, though occasionally critical, toward Freud's school of thought.

-In September 1981, Harper's Magazine published Gay's review of Freud's The Interpretation of Dreams, which he falsely claiming to have discovered in "an obscure Austrian medical journal" from July 1900.
-Gay claimed that "the whole thing was lighthearted - nothing but a joke", but others, including Frederick Crews, saw it as an "apparent fraud", because Gay did not initially make a public statement after scholars took the review seriously, with Freud historian Peter J. Swales citing it in his scholarly work.
+In September 1981, Harper's Magazine published a review of Freud's The Interpretation of Dreams that Gay falsely claimed to have discovered in "an obscure Austrian medical journal" from July 1900, but had in fact written himself.
+Gay later claimed that "the whole thing was lighthearted — nothing but a joke".
+Other historians, including Frederick Crews, saw it as an "apparent fraud", because Gay did not initially make a public statement after scholars took the review seriously, with Freud historian Peter J. Swales citing it in his scholarly work.